mariodujic/Android-multimodule-dependency-graph/README.md

 # Intro

 Generates dependency graph for project modules in Android multimodule project.
 Works only if modules have their project dependencies declared in their `build.gradle` file.
+In case of a circular dependency, modules that cause circular dependency will be marked on a dependency graph with different color.

 ### How it works